XMPro/Blueprints-Accelerators-Patterns/Patterns/Machine Learning/Asset Monitoring - Binary Classification/README.md

   * SQL Username
   * SQL Password (Encrypted)

-For instructions on how to import <a href="https://documentation.xmpro.com/how-tos/import-export-and-clone#importing">click here</a>

 ## 1. Run SQL Scripts

 	* Execute the scripts in SQL Server
 	* Ensure the data is successfully loaded into the database

 ## 2. Import the Data Stream